rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `blockCosmeticSolidBeaconIds`

 Configure which variants of BlockCosmeticSolid (tallow blocks, arcane stone blocks/bricks, obsidian tiles, thaumium blocks, etc.) are considered valid beacon blocks.
-By default, this setting makes Thaumium Blocks as the only valid variant.
+By default, this setting makes Thaumium Blocks the only valid variant.

 ## Dying Mobs No Longer Attack